servalproject/serval-dna/INSTALL.md

  * network services library **libnsl** and headers
  * dynamic link library **libdl** and header `<dlfcn.h>`
  * Native Posix Threads Library **libpthread** and header `<pthread.h>`
- * elliptic curve encryption library **libsodium** and header `<sodium.h>`, version 1.0.2 or greater
  * on Solaris, the realtime library **librt** (for the `nanosleep()` function)
  * **autoconf** 2.67-2.69 (2.70 may work but has not been tested)
  * **automake** 1.15

-The **libsodium** development files are available on Debian/Ubuntu systems in the `libsodium-dev` package.
-On other systems, like Mac OS-X, it must be compiled from source.
-The [Notes for Developers][] give more details.

 Optional: